 Making the dry rub is simple.
 Toast the following ingredients in a pan (without oil) over low heat until fragrant (the salt will turn a little yellow at that point).
 Then grind it once cooled.
 You’ll need either a mortar & pestle or a spice grinder for the job.

-- 1 tsp Sichuan pepper.
+- 1 teaspoon Sichuan pepper.
 Remove the black seeds and stems if you find any (If you’re unfamiliar with this unique Chinese spice, check out my Complete Sichuan Pepper Guide).

 - ½ star anise.
 You would find seeds in star anise too.
 Discard them before toasting.

-- ½ tsp raw sesame seeds.
+- ½ teaspoon raw sesame seeds.
 If your sesame seeds are already toasted, add them when you start grinding.

 Sprinkle the dry rub all over the chicken then give a gentle rub using your hands for better absorption (wear kitchen gloves if you wish).
 Don’t forget to season the cavity too.
 Finally, stuff the cavity with scallions and ginger.
 Leave it to marinate in the fridge for 4 hours or longer.